dotnetcore/CAP/docs/content/user-guide/en/cap/configuration.md

     Send and consume failures are retried 3 times immediately.
 After the initial 3 attempts, retries follow a polling schedule, at which point the FailedRetryInterval configuration takes effect.

 !!!
 WARNING "Multi-instance Concurrent Retries"
-    Version 7.1.0 introduced database-based distributed locks to solve the problem of concurrent database fetches during retry operations across multiple instances.
+    Version 7.1.0 introduced database-based distributed locks to reduce duplicate database fetches during retry operations across multiple instances.
 You must explicitly set `UseStorageLock` to true to enable this.
+    `UseStorageLock` coordinates each retry processor's database fetch, but it does not provide a cluster-wide throttle for a single poisoned message.
+In multi-instance deployments, a message that keeps failing may be picked up by different instances during later polling cycles, so the observed retry cadence can be affected by the number of replicas.

 #### UseStorageLock

 > Default: false

 If set to true, we will use a database-based distributed lock to handle concurrent data fetches by retry processes across multiple instances.
 This will generate the cap.lock table in the database.
+The lock only protects retry-message fetching; it does not guarantee that each failed message is retried at most once per `FailedRetryInterval` across the whole cluster.

 #### CollectorCleaningInterval